What is homeowners insurance?

 What are the types of homeowners policies?

-The most commonly sold types of policies are listed below.
-Not all insurers use the same terms to describe their policies but the coverage will be similar.
+The most commonly sold types of policies are (not all insurers use the same terms to describe their policies but the coverage will be similar):

 What does liability cover?